keptn/lifecycle-toolkit/docs-new/docs/use-cases/non-k8s.md

   and can define a secret for the data provider if necessary.

-- Create `ValueTemplate` resources for each SLI and `AnalysisDefinition` resources for each SLO to be used in your analysis
+- Create `ValueTemplate` resources for each SLI and an `AnalysisDefinition` resource that contains all SLOs to be used in your analysis

 - Create and apply an `Analysis` resource